What are our areas of geographic and thematic interest at a local level?

 ENGLAND

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our current thematic areas of interest include projects and organisations supporting children and young people who are criminally exploited and impacted by serious youth violence; children and young people with experience of the care system; children and young people experiencing mental health issues and activities enabling young people to meet their potential through increased employment opportunities.
+Our current thematic areas of interest include projects and organisations supporting children and young people who have been criminally exploited and impacted by serious youth violence; children and young people with experience of care; children and young people experiencing mental health issues and activities enabling young people to meet their potential through increased employment or educational opportunities.

-Projects and organisations supporting children and young people living in Salford and Bury (Greater Manchester), Barnsley (South Yorkshire), Tees Valley, Burnley and Pendle (Lancashire), Sunderland (Tyne & Wear), Kirklees and Calderdale (West Yorkshire) and County Durham.
+Projects and organisations supporting children and young people living in Bolton & Rochdale (Greater Manchester), Burnley and Pendle (Lancashire), Bradford, Kirklees and Calderdale (West Yorkshire), Newcastle upon Tyne (Tyne & Wear), St Helens (Merseyside), Sunderland (Tyne & Wear) and Tees Valley

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our current thematic areas of interest include projects and organisations supporting children and young people experiencing issues with their mental health or emotional wellbeing and those who are or have been exposed to domestic abuse in their home environment.
+Our current thematic areas of interest include projects and organisations supporting children and young people who have been affected by domestic abuse, children and young people from LGBTQ+ communities, early years services and children and young people from Gypsy, Roma and Traveller Communities.

-Projects and organisations supporting children and young people living in Derby, Dudley, Norfolk, Worcestershire.
+Projects and organisations supporting children and young people living in Dudley, North Solihull and Sandwell.

 Projects and organisations supporting children and young people living in Barking and Dagenham, Bexley, Brent, Ealing, Enfield, Greenwich, Harrow, Havering, Hillingdon, Merton, Newham and Redbridge.

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our current thematic areas of interest include projects and organisations supporting children and young people from communities experiencing racial inequality, children and young people from LGBTQ+ communities, children and young people experiencing bereavement and children and young people who are (or who are at risk of being) criminally exploited.
+Our current thematic areas of interest include projects and organisations supporting children and young people from communities experiencing racial inequality, children and young people from LGBTQ+ communities, children and young people with experience of care, activities enabling young people to meet their potential through increased employment or educational opportunities as well as children and young people with caring responsibilities.

-Projects and organisations supporting children and young people living in Folkestone and Hythe, Havant, Dartford, Gravesham, Wealden and Gosport.
+Projects and organisations supporting children and young people living in Ashford, Folkstone and Hythe, Havant, Gosport, Gravesham and Rother.

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our current thematic areas of interest include supporting children and young people from communities experiencing racial inequality.
-Intersecting thematic areas with geographical reach include projects and organisations working to address the impact of poverty and deprivation in Cornwall; and children and young people who are homeless in Cornwall and Torbay.
+Our current thematic areas of interest include supporting children and young people from communities experiencing racial inequality, activities enabling children and young people to overcome barriers to their education and those living in rural and coastal areas where access and isolation presents extra challenges to connecting with services and support.
+Examples of these challenges include physical remoteness, transport, and digital connectivity.

-Projects and organisations supporting children and young people living in the Forest of Dean, Dorset (Weymouth & Portland), East Devon, Torbay, Mid-Devon and Teignbridge.
+Projects and organisations supporting children and young people living in the East Devon, Gloucester, Mid-Devon and Plymouth.

 SCOTLAND